Superheroes Week 2020: profiling those who protect, heal abused children across the Tennessee Valley

 HUNTSVILLE, Ala.
 (WAFF) - Tackling crimes against children is a tough job, but that’s at the heart of the National Children’s Advocacy Center based in Huntsville.

-All week long, WAFF 48 is profiling superheroes who protect and help heal these abused children.
+In the week leading up to the NCAC Superheroes Shindig, WAFF 48 profiled superheroes who protect and help heal these abused children.

 Huntsville Police Department Special Victims Investigator Daphne Treece